NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 Then:

 * Continuity matching becomes difficult
-* Self-structure becomes unstable
+* The self becomes unstable

 ---

-### Prediction 14: Increased compression → enhanced self stability
+### Prediction 14: Enhanced compression → increased self-stability

 If:

-* Compression efficiency increases
+* Compression efficiency improves

 Then: